 And finally, your pup might have a coat that falls somewhere in between the two.
 Their coat may be short, but soft to the touch and less dense than a horse coat.

 Mini Hippo dogs can come in a large color spectrum including red, black, cream, tan, brown, blue, silver and even tri color patterns.

 Mini Hippo Temperament

-Generally, Cocker Peis will be loyal, protective, and intelligent.
+Generally, these confident dogs will be loyal, protective, and intelligent.

 Importance of Socialization